-Our SENCo, Mrs Kelly, is a highly experienced teacher and SENCo who also holds the NASENCO qualification.
+Our SENCo, Mrs Wade, is an experienced teacher and a new SENCo.
+She receives support from GLT SEND team.
 She works in school 4 days per week on SEND provision.

 We have a team of teaching assistants, including 2 higher level teaching assistants (HLTAs) who are trained to deliver SEN provision.
-We also have 5 trained ELSA teaching assistants and another teaching assistant who has completed the Nurture Group Training.
+We also have 5 trained ELSA teaching assistants (1 who is and another teaching assistant who has completed the Nurture Group Training.